ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 ---
 layout: post
-title:  Better Data Slinging with Node.js Readable/Writable Streams
+title:  Better Data Slinging with Node.js Readable/Writable Streams and Pipes
 description: Node.js streams offer efficient and programmer-friendly means of binding together data inputs and outputs.
 Writing your own readable and/or writable streams can provide an enormous amount of flexibility and